Lead in Virginia

 ...the ore from massive sulfide deposits typically comprises greater than 50 percent pyrite and (or) pyrrhotite, and a few percent of chalcopyrite, sphalerite, and galena.
 The chalcopyrite, sphalerite, and galena are recovered for their economic value, but most of the pyrite and pyrrhotite end up in waste piles.

 "Skarn" deposits of lead ore has also been identified in the Chopawamsic Terrane, which accreted to Laurentia as Pangea formed.
-Major deposits of gold, iron, and pyrite have been mined from the metamorphosed remnants of a volcanic island arc that formed in the Iapetus Ocean around 500 million years ago.
-Minerals were first differentiated from magma and concentrated as lava neared the surface at the island arc.
-The minerals were later remobilized and distributed by hydrothermal fluids, forced into faults and fissures during orogenies as Pangea formed.
+Major deposits of gold, iron, and pyrite have been mined from the metamorphosed remnants of one or more volcanic island arcs that formed in the Iapetus Ocean around 500 million years ago.
+Minerals were first differentiated from magma and concentrated as lava neared the surface at the island arc, creating syngenetic mineral deposits.
+The minerals were later heated, remobilized, and distributed by hydrothermal fluids, forced into faults and fissures during orogenies as Pangea formed to create orogenic mineral deposits.

 Shot Tower Historic State Park